noahgiboney/cryptid-coordinates/README.md

 # Crytpid Coordinates

-Cryptic Coordinates is a iOS app built with SwiftUI and designed for adventurers and mystery enthusiasts.
-It turns your locality into a thrilling exploration ground, revealing haunted locations and ancient secrets hidden in plain sight.
+iOS app I built with SwiftUI, SwiftData, and Firebase.
+Explore and share information on haunted locations.
+Visit locations near you to compete on the leaderboard.
+Step into the shadows...

 Available on the [App Store](https://apps.apple.com/us/app/cryptid-coordinates/id6478195420).